WolvenKit/Cyberpunk-Blender-add-on/README.md

 1) Export a mesh with materials using WolvenKit [Learn more](https://wiki.redmodding.org/wolvenkit/wolvenkit-app/usage/blender-integration)

-2) Navigate within Blender to **File \ Import \ Cyberpunk GLTF** and select the exported gLTF/glb file.
+2) Navigate within Blender to **File \ Import \ Cyberpunk GLTF** and select the exported glTF/glb file.
 Within the import options choose the same texture format as the WolvenKit export.
 (PNG is default)

 ## Entity Import

-1) Convert the ent file to json and export all the meshes used using WolvenKit, a wscript to automate this is available on Discord in the wolvenkit-scripts channel.
+1) Convert the ent file to json and export all the meshes used using WolvenKit, a wscript to automate this is available on Discord in the #wolvenkit-scripts channel.

 2) Navigate within Blender to **File \ Import \ Cyberpunk Entity** and select the exported json file.
 You can enter the appearance you want in the import options, this requires the appearanceName from the entity appearances info.
 Enter ALL for all appearances.